-&lt;sup>2PubChem project, http://pubchem.ncbi.nlm.nih.gov/
+2PubChem project, http://pubchem.ncbi.nlm.nih.gov/

 Figure 4: Comparison of EM-GTM with DA-GTM in various settings.
-Average of 50 random initialized runs are measured for EM-GTM, DA-GTM with 3 cooling schemes (adaptive, exponential with $\alpha$ = 0.95 (Exp-A) and $\alpha$ = 0.99 (Exp-B).
+Average of 50 random initialized runs are measured for EM-GTM, DA-GTM with 3 cooling schemes (adaptive, exponential with α = 0.95 (Exp-A) and α = 0.99 (Exp-B).

 Figure 5: A progress of DA-GTM with adaptive cooling schedule.
-This example show how DA-GTM with adaptive cooling schedule progresses through iterations starting temperature 5, 6, and 7, which are all bigger than the 1st critical temperature which is about 4.64 computed by Eq.
+This example show how DA-GTM with adaptive cooling schedule progresses through iterations about 4.64 computed by Eq.
 (18).
 Figure 4 shows the summary of our experiment results in which numbers are estimated by the average of 50 executions with random initialization.

-As a result shown in Figure 4, DA-GTM algorithm shows strong robustness against local minima since the mean of log-likelihood from DA-GTM's outperforms EM-GTM's by about 11.15% even with smaller deviations.
-Interestingly, at the starting temperature 7 and 9, the performance of Exp-B, which used more finer-grain cooling schedule ( $\alpha=0.99$ ) than Exp-A ( $\alpha=0.95$ ), is lower than Exp-A and even under EM-GTM.
-This shows that fine-grained cooling schedule can not guarantee the best solution than corse-grained one in using DA.
+As a result shown in Figure 4(a), DA-GTM shows strong robustness against local minima since the mean of log-likelihood from DA-GTM's outperforms EM-GTM's by about 11.15 % even with smaller deviations.
+Interestingly, at the starting temperature 7 and 9, the performance of Exp-B, which used more finer-grain cooling schedule ($\alpha = 0.99$) than Exp-A ($\alpha = 0.95$), is lower than Exp-A and even under EM-GTM.
+This shows that fine-grained cooling schedule can not guarantee the best solutions than corse-grained ones in using DA.
 However, our adaptive cooling scheme mostly outperforms among other cooling schemes.
-Figure 5 shows an example of execution of DA-GTM algorithm with adaptive cooling schedule.
+Figure 5 shows an example of execution of DA-GTM with adaptive cooling schedule.